Monica (2025 song): Reception

 Zainab Khanam from News 24 wrote, "Pooja looks stunning as Monica in a red shimmery outfit with a high slit.
 Her dance, along with Soubin Shahir's moves and Anirudh Ravichander's catchy music, makes the song a perfect party number."
 Anindita Mukherjee from News18 wrote, "Pooja Hegde as Monica looks lovely in her red sparkly gown with a high slit.
 Her movement, combined with Soubin Shahir's rare dance skills to Anirudh Ravichander's sounds, makes it the ideal party song."
 A critic from Zoom TV stated, "Dressed in a red shimmery outfit with a high slit, Pooja Hegde looks breathtaking as Monica.
 Her dance, combined with Soubin Shahir's unique dance moves to Anirudh Ravichander's beats, makes it the ideal party anthem."

 Praising Hegde's performance Mathrubhumi stated, "Clad in a shimmering red outfit with a daring high slit, Pooja Hegde looks every bit the glamorous star in 'Monica'.
 Her commanding screen presence, coupled with sharply executed dance moves, adds to the grand scale of the song.
 The video, which takes place aboard a giant cargo ship, features Pooja leading the choreography with confidence and charisma."
 A critic from Mid-Day noted, "Pooja Hegde is seen capturing eyeballs with her sizzling dance moves in a red dress."
 A critic of Bollywood Hungama wrote, "Featuring the ever-gorgeous Pooja Hegde in a dazzling red ensemble, the dance number is a high-energy, visually vibrant treat that promises to be one of the film's biggest highlights."
-Zee News commented, "The song's high-energy beats, vibrant visuals, and Pooja's captivating performance make Monica an instant chartbuster and the next big dance anthem.
-With spot-on expressions and infectious rhythm, she completely owns the screen."
 A Firstpost critic stated, "Pooja Hegde has created a storm yet again with her fiery moves in the recently released song Monica from the upcoming film Coolie."
 A critic from Moneycontrol wrote, "From thigh-high boots to sparkling outfits, Pooja's style in the song radiates diva energy.
 Each shot showcases her daring fashion choices, perfectly complementing the passionate tone of the music."

 Suhas Sistu from The Hans India wrote, "Music director Anirudh Ravichander delivers another potential chartbuster, mixing foot-tapping beats with lively vocals by Subhalakshmi and himself.
 Rapper Asal Kolaar infuses a burst of freshness with his fiery verse, giving the track a modern twist."
 A critic from The Times of India stated, "The song crooned by Suhashini and Anirudh, has a vibrant, foot-tapping vibe and has been made on a grand scale."
 The Indian Express described it as an "energetic number".
 Sounak Mukhopadhyay from Mint wrote, "Composed by Anirudh Ravichander, the song blends Tamil cinema's bold style with glamour."